Get a FREE, Personalized 7-Day Music Making Course

 Song Focus Section

 This section is pretty straight forward.
-For the last half hour of your practice session, just work on playing a song you love.
+For the last half hour of your session, just work on playing a song you love.

 We recommend buying some sheet music for your favorite songs and learning them, since you also end up practicing your music sight reading skills.